Research Projects

-Our program is comprised of four research projects: two biomedical projects and two environmental science projects that focus on characterizing the mechanisms of nervous system toxicity and environmental contamination associated with metal exposures.
-More information about each project is available via the links below:
+SRP researchers led four projects until the program ended in 2023: two biomedical projects and two environmental science projects that focused on characterizing the mechanisms of nervous system toxicity and environmental contamination associated with metal exposures.

 Salmon rely on smell to survive.
-New research shows that exposure to metals like cadmium impair that sense, threatening salmon survival.
+Research shows that exposure to metals like cadmium impair that sense, threatening salmon survival.

 People respond to contaminant exposures in different ways, depending, in part, on the levels of protective enzymes that they produce.